trustedlogin/docs/docs/Account/Guides/switch-team.md

 ## 5. Or press ⌘K to jump

-For the keyboard-first folks: press **⌘K** (Ctrl+K on Windows/Linux) from anywhere to open the command palette.
+For the keyboard-first folks: press <kbd>⌘K</kbd> (<kbd>Ctrl+K</kbd> on Windows/Linux) from anywhere to open the command palette.
 Start typing and the palette filters live — pages, settings, your teams, and (for super-admins) customer teams all appear in one list.
 Pick an entry and press Enter to jump.

 ![Or press ⌘K to jump](/img/guides/switch-team/05-or-press-k-to-jump.png)